A Parameter-Space Study of Carbon-Oxygen White Dwarf Mergers: Code and Input Physics

-Another issue we encountered is that a particle's energy can drift below the Fermi energy.
-To prevent pressure from becoming unphysical, we do not let it decrease below its zero-temperature value.
-We leave the energy as is to maintain energy conservation, except we do not let it decrease below half the Fermi energy.
-The latter is to prevent particle energies from reaching below zero, which under rare circumstances appears to happen when particles perform a great deal of mechanical work.
-We found this occurs primarily for particles that are flung out of the system by the merger and are cooling rapidly, and therefore are confident it has only a very minor effect on our simulations.
+We also place an energy floor at half the Fermi energy.
+This is to prevent particle energies from approaching zero (and consequently calling for tiny timesteps), which under rare circumstances occurs when particles perform a great deal of mechanical work.
+We find this happens primarily for particles that are flung out of the system by the merger and are cooling rapidly, and therefore are confident it has only a very minor effect on our simulations.

 In our work, we ignore outer hydrogen and helium layers, composition gradients, and any nuclear reactions.
-This is primarily because previous work has found that nuclear processing was unimportant during the merger.
+This is mainly because previous work has found that nuclear processing was unimportant during the merger.
 For instance, \citetalias{loreig09} found fusion released $\sim\!10^{41}$ erg for their 0.6 - 0.8 {\Msun} merger, orders of magnitude smaller than the $\sim\!10^{50}\,$erg binding energy of the remnant.
 Only for mergers involving very massive, $\gtrsim\!0.9\,M_\odot$ WDs might this assumption break down, with the possibility of carbon detonations arising (\citealt{pakm+10,pakm+11,pakm+12}; but see \citealt{rask+12,dan+12}).
-Similarly, \cite{rask+12}, who included standard helium envelopes of $\sim\!1-2$\% of the WD mass in their simulations, found that only for accretors with masses above $\sim\!1\,\Msun$ did it made a substantial difference: a helium detonation would inject $\sim\!10^{49}\,$erg into the merger remnant.
-While this led to additional heating, it was insufficient to trigger substantial carbon burning or unbind any portion of the remnant (helium detonations have also been found for lower-mass accretors with CO-He hybrid donors; \citealt{dan+12}).
+Similarly, \cite{rask+12}, who included standard helium envelopes of $\sim\!1-2$\% of the WD mass in their simulations, found that only for accretors with masses above $\sim\!1\,\Msun$ did it make a substantial difference: a helium detonation would inject $\sim\!10^{49}\,$erg into the merger remnant.
+While this led to additional heating, it was insufficient to trigger much carbon burning or unbind any portion of the remnant (helium detonations have also been found for lower-mass accretors with CO-He hybrid donors; \citealt{dan+12}).